magoo/forecast/README.md

 ## Creating Forecasts

-Create `.forecast` files in your `.forecasts` directory.
+Create `your_filename.forecast` files in your `.forecasts` directory.
 They look a lot like [Frontmatter](https://jekyllrb.com/docs/frontmatter/) files, with specific keys for metadata.
 Example:

 ```markdown
 ---